WASdev/lib.rtcomm.node/README.md

 ##Documentation

-There are two parts to the documentation of this modules:
+There are three parts to the documentation of this module:

 1. The Rtcomm services protocol that is implemented by this module: [rtcomm.service.proto.spec.md](/rtcomm.service.proto.spec.md)
 2. The API specification for this module: [rtcomm.service.api.spec.md](/rtcomm.service.api.spec.md)
+3. The Presence events are defined on: [rtcomm.signaling.proto.md](https://github.com/WASdev/lib.rtcomm.clientjs/blob/master/rtcomm.signaling.proto.spec.md)